 Heritage Grants programme evaluation and outcomes review

-HLF commissioned an independent review of the self-evaluation process and outcomes achieved for 200 completed Heritage Grants projects funded under HLF’s 3rd Strategic Plan (SP3), which ran between 2008 and 2013.
+The Heritage Lottery Fund (HLF) commissioned an independent review of the self-evaluation process and outcomes achieved for 326 completed Heritage Grants projects funded under HLF’s Third Strategic Plan (SP3), which ran between 2008 and 2013.

-- Expertise: external consultants/organisations tended to write better quality reports.
+- Evaluation was external: external consultants/organisations tended to write better quality reports.

-- Funding for evaluation: where higher amounts of expenditure had been originally allocated for evaluation, the reports tended to be of better quality.
+- Planned share of grant initially allocated to evaluation: where higher amounts of expenditure had been originally allocated for evaluation, the reports tended to be of better quality.

 - Report length: longer reports which contained more explanation and more data, tended to be of better quality than the shorter reports.

 - The number of HLF outcomes assessed as being met: better quality reports tended to record a greater number of outcomes being met.